RobTangle/My-Cattle-Log/README.md

 # Cattle-tracker

-Repository meant to be a practice exercise through the creation of a simple full-stack cattle tracker app
+Repository meant to be just a practice exercise through the creation of a simple full-stack cattle tracker app.